 If you are caring for an aging parent, what can you do to soften the effect of these financial changes?

-If you are still able to work for a while longer, participate fully in your employer’s 401(k) plan and matching contributions.
+If you are still able to work for a while longer, then be sure to participate fully in your employer's 401(k) plan and matching contributions.
 Remember, if you are over age 50, you can make additional contributions.
-For 2014, the contribution limit for a 401(k) or other workplace plan is $17,500 if you’re under age 50, and $23,000 if you’re age 50 or older.

-If your employer also offers a high-deductible health plan (HDHP) paired with a health savings account (HSA), it can play a valuable role in your financial future.
-Generally, an HDHP with an HSA enables you to set aside pretax dollars—many employers offer this as a payroll deduction—that can accumulate tax free and can be withdrawn tax free to pay for future qualified medical expenses,4 such as in retirement.
+If your employer also offers a high-deductible health plan (HDHP) paired with a health savings account (HSA), the HDHP can play a valuable role in your financial future.
+Generally, an HDHP with an HSA enables you to set aside pretax dollars—many employers offer this as a payroll deduction—that can accumulate tax-free and can be withdrawn tax-free to pay for current or future qualified medical expenses,2 including those in retirement.
 Since health care is likely to be among your largest expenses in retirement, planning for medical expenses both now and in the future can be an important part of your overall savings plan.
-The IRS maximum annual contribution limit for HSAs in 2014 is $3,300 for those individuals selecting single coverage and $6,550 for those electing family coverage under an HDHP.
-Individuals who are age 55 or older in the calendar year may contribute an additional $1,000 (applies to both single and family coverage).

 If you must give up your current job in order to become a full-time caregiver, consider asking your family to pay you as an independent contractor for the care you are providing.
-If you are paid, you can set up a self-employed pension plan, such as a Simplified Employee Pension (SEP), or an IRA.
+If you are paid, you can set up a self-employed pension plan, such as a Simplified Employee Pension Plan (SEP), or an IRA.
 If you are married and have the support of your spouse, take advantage of a spousal IRA contribution (available to non-working spouses) to help keep your retirement savings growing.
 And, fund these accounts to the limit, if you can.
-For 2014, the contribution limit for an IRA (Roth or traditional) is $5,500 if you’re under age 50, and $6,500 if you’re age 50 or older.

 Beware of taking on too much on your own

-For example, if you're a woman providing more hands-on assistance, you’re likely to be the first to notice that the supply of nutritional supplement is running low or that it’s time for your father to begin using a walker.
-And, if you’re providing more hands-on assistance, it’s natural to reach for your own wallet to cover the costs.
-Yet, such miscellaneous expenses can cost an average of $12,000 a year, says the Met Life research, and can seriously eat into the money available to set aside for your retirement.
+If a family situation is such that sons focus on financial tasks while daughters take on most of the physical caregiving, the net result of these activities may come with negative, long-term financial consequences for daughters.
+For example, if you're a woman providing more hands-on assistance, you're likely to be the first to notice that the supply of nutritional supplements is running low or that it's time for your father to begin using a walker.
+And, if you're providing more hands-on assistance, it's natural to reach for your own wallet to cover the costs.
+Yet, such miscellaneous expenses can cost thousands of dollars a year and can seriously eat into the money available to set aside for your retirement.

 Find time for yourself

-One way to handle your parent’s financial affairs more efficiently is to set up a managed account.
-For an annual fee, usually about 1%, a professional adviser manages your parent’s assets, freeing you from spending time on administrative chores—or having to justify your decisions to other family members.
-That's what Polly Walker, from the Boston area, chose to do when she took charge of her mother's care and finances nearly 10 years ago.
-Although she is a Chartered Financial Consultant and financial writer, having a managed account gave her important peace of mind, she says, “because it eliminated any concerns among my brothers and sisters about who was making the investment decisions.”
+Investors interested in something to assist parents in handling their financial affairs might consider a managed account.
+For an annual fee, a professional advisor manages the assets, freeing the family from spending time on administrative chores—or having to justify their decisions to other family members.
+That's what Polly Walker, from the Boston area, chose to do when she took charge of her mother's care and finances 10 years ago.
+Although she is a Chartered Financial Consultant® and a financial writer, having a managed account gave her important peace of mind, she says, "Because it eliminated any concerns among my brothers and sisters about who was making the investment decisions."